ABRG-Models/morphologica/README.md

 Library code used in models developed by Stuart P. Wilson, Seb James and co-workers in the Wilson Lab.

-This code builds a shared library called libmorphologica which contains **simulation support facilities**.
+This c++ code builds a shared library called libmorphologica which contains **simulation support facilities**.

 It helps with: